GoogleChrome/developer.chrome.com/site/en/blog/show-picker/index.md

 ## How to show a picker {: #how-to }

-Calling `showPicker()` on an `<input>` element returns a promise that resolves when a browser picker is shown to the user.
-It must be called in response to a user gesture such as a touch gesture or mouse click; otherwise it will reject.
+Calling `showPicker()` on an `<input>` element shows a browser picker to the user.
+It must be called in response to a user gesture such as a touch gesture or mouse click; otherwise it will fail with a [`NotAllowedError`][error] exception.
-For security reasons,it will also reject when it's called in a cross-origin iframe.
+For security reasons, it will throw a [`SecurityError`][error] exception when it's called in a cross-origin iframe.

 A browser picker is shown when the `<input>` element is one of these types:
 `"date"`, `"month"`, `"week"`, `"time"`, `"datetime-local"`, `"color"`, or